gaosanyong/leetcode/README.md

-# Welcome to my leetcode solutions
+# Welcome to my LeetCode solutions
 This project is a minimal collection of my solutions (in Python & C++) to leetcode problems.

 As new problems are distributed in weekly and biweekly contests, you could expect my solutions to those problems when the contests are over.